 Creator/Showrunner, HAND OF GOD

 Ben Watkins is a writer/filmmaker/actor from Berkeley, California.
 He started his career in Hollywood as an actor, playing the “mysterious” Dr. Wesley Carter on THE YOUNG AND THE RESTLESS.
-The transition to writing began in earnest with his award winning short film QUEST TO REF, which he wrote, co-directed and starred in.
+The transition to writing began in earnest with his award winning short film QUEST TO REF, which he wrote, codirected and starred in.
 The film was an official Sundance Film Festival selection and won the American Black Film Festival.
-Soon after adapting that project into a feature screenplay for Universal, Watkins joined USA Network’s BURN NOTICE.
+Soon after adapting that project into a feature screenplay for Universal, Ben joined USA Network’s BURN NOTICE.
 He rose from Staff Writer to Executive Producer, before moving on to create the provocative Amazon Originals series, HAND OF GOD.
-Through his recently launched production banner, Blue Monday Productions, Watkins has projects in active development for AMC, USA and FX Networks among others.
-He strives to tell stories that change the way we view the world and ourselves.
+Most recently he executive produced TRUTH BE TOLD (starring Octavia Spencer), which will premiere on Apple’s new streaming service in 2019, and he is currently developing the continuation of NEW YORK UNDERCOVER for ABC.

 Ben also has several projects in development through his production shingle, Blue Monday Productions.

 He actively supports community programs and people who are looking to improve issues around civil rights, public education and homelessness.